Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Methods

-At each duplicate check point (X-ray name, UV name, and radio RA and Dec) when duplicates are found, we perform a mean aggregate for numerical values and we treat the radio property aggregate in the following way.
-If there are more than 2 sources to combine into one, we take the majority classification.
-If there are exactly two classifications, we take both.
-If a source with multiple source morphology classifications contains a hybrid classification (e.g. FR I/II), we choose the classification of the other classifications (e.g. a source has hybrid and FR I classifications, we choose FR I).
+At each duplicate check point (X-ray name, UV name, and radio RA and Dec) when duplicates are found, we performed a mean aggregate for numerical values and we treat the radio property aggregate in the following way.
+If there are more than two sources to combine into one, we took the majority classification.
+If there are exactly two classifications, we took both.
+If a source with multiple source morphology classifications contains a hybrid classification (e.g., FR I--II), we chose the classification of the other classifications (e.g., if a source has hybrid and FR I classifications, we chose FR I).
 Additionally, some radio catalogs have certainty assessments as to how confident the authors are in their morphology classification \citep[e.g.,][]{Miraghaei17,ROGUEI20}.
-If an uncertain source is one of two classifications, we take the more confident classification as the final classification.
-We do this duplicate resolution procedure for the final catalogs of morphology (FR I \& II), excitation class (HERG \& LERG), both morphology and excitation class, and extent (compact, normal, giant) sources.
+If an uncertain source is one of two classifications, we took the more confident classification as the final classification.
+We do this duplicate resolution procedure for the final catalogs of morphology (FR I and II), excitation class (HERG and LERG), both morphology and excitation class, and extent (compact, normal, giant) sources.
 The final catalog counts are detailed in Table \ref{tab:classes_tbl} and their redshift distributions are shown in Fig. \ref{fig:z_dist}.